Categories

 GETTING AROUND

 • There is a train network in Yangon, but it is not convenient for getting to tourist destinations.
-However, at just $1 a ride it can be a cheap way to explore the city.
+However, at just $1 a ride it can be a cheap way to explore the city and take in the culture.
+The circular loop takes 3 hours.

 • City buses are available and safe to travel on.
 They are not recommended for tourists, however, as English is not well understood and you may not be able to figure out which bus to go on (and when to get off).